kelu124/echomods/tobo/Readme.md

 ### Cons

 * Takes a lot of space because of the modularity.
 SMA, jumpers and pots could be removed.
-* HV7360 seems to be running out, production may be stopping (on end of summer 2016).
-Need to find a replacement for it.

 * Little flexibility from the use of ICs.
 * There's no impedance matching for the pulser to the transducer, could be better.